Frequently Asked Questions

 - Manage that risk effectively, protecting victims and reducing further harm

-As part of managing the individual's risk, it may be considered necessary for information about offenders to be disclosed directly to others by the Police in order to prevent harm, these may include new partners, landlords or school Head Teachers.
+As part of managing the individual's risk, it may be considered necessary for nformation about people who pose a risk to children can be given to parents and guardians in certain police service areas under the government's child sex offenders disclosure scheme (also known as Sarah's Law).
 Information is not disclosed to the public unless they are in a position to better monitor and manage the offender or unless they are potentially at risk.

 Registered sexual offenders are required to notify the police of their name, address and other personal details.
 The length of time an offender is required to register with police, can be any period between 12 months and life, depending on the age of the offender, the age of the victim and the nature of the offence and the sentence they receive.